Explore map data

 - Zoom in and click a census tract with a Very High rating.

-A pop-up appears, providing more information about each census tract, including its population.
+A pop-up appears, providing more information about the census tract, including its population.
 The informational elements that are tied to each location are called attributes.

 The pop-up contains detailed information about the tract, including the tract's population, climate hazard risk index and ratings data, and a breakdown of each individual hazard that contributed to the risk and rating scores.